What are Merchant Seamen?

 - Pilots

-Why You Need a Maritime and Jones Act Lawyer
+Why Merchant Seamen Need a Jones Act Lawyer

-The Jones Act attorneys at Latti & Anderson LLP can explain your options if you were hurt at work.
-We can make sure you receive what you are entitled to under law, including past and future medical bills, past and future wages, pain and suffering damages, physical disfigurement and maintenance and cure payments.
-Contact our Boston maritime lawyers today and tell us your story.
-We represent clients nationwide.
+The Jones Act attorneys at Latti & Anderson LLP can explain your best options if you were hurt at working as a merchant seaman.
+Consequently, we can make sure you receive what you are entitled to under law, including past and future medical bills, past and future wages, pain and suffering damages, physical disfigurement and maintenance and cure payments.